dreamhead/moco/moco-doc/apis.md

 ```

 #### Customize Failover/Playback Status
-**@Since 0.12.0**
+**@Since will be at next release**

-You can customize what statuses means remote server is not available.
+You can customize what remote statuses means remote server is not available.

 * Java API